 We believe it is important that the interests of executives be aligned with the interests of shareholders.
 The Corporation has historically used three LTI instruments (RSUs, PSUs and Options) to reward for share price and corporate performance over the mid- to long-term (i.e. three to a maximum 10 years).
 Commencing in 2021, Options were replaced with RSUs for LTI Plan grants for all executives.
-LTI Plans reward management based on increases in the value of the Corporation's Shares and also the achievement of key corporate performance objectives.
+The LTI Plan rewards management based on increases in the value of the Corporation's Shares and also the achievement of key corporate performance objectives.

-The purpose of the Corporation's LTI Plans are to advance the interests of the Corporation in the following ways:
+The purpose of the Corporation's LTI Plan is to advance the interests of the Corporation in the following ways: